US election: When is the presidential election between Donald Trump and Kamala Harris and how can I watch it?

 The first polls will close 12 hours later, at around 10am AEDT on Wednesday, November 6.

-However, early voting is well underway with senior officials from the Harris campaign touting early data which they say shows women voters turning out at a higher clip than men across battleground States.
+However, early voting has been very popular with senior officials from the Harris campaign touting early data which they say shows women voters turning out at a higher clip than men across battleground States.

 Trump previously railed against early voting, steering his supporters to vote on election day instead, but his allies have reportedly convinced him to support alternative options this cycle.